Explore this Section

 Keele Health Centre

-Keele has it’s own GP and Dental surgery based on the Keele campus.
+Keele has it’s own GP surgery based on the Keele campus.
 Keele Practice serves the whole of the Keele University Campus, Keele village and certain areas in Newcastle.

 For more information or to register as a patient visit www.keelepractice.co.uk